Here are three mistakes you might be making that are keeping you from having a meaningful relationship with a man who

 Being physically naked has become more pervasive than being emotionally naked, yet we all have an instinctual need for deep connection.
 But rather than work on developing true intimacy with a partner, the more common alternative is for women (and men) to jump into bed together, only to remain feeling unfulfilled.
 We have developed this destructive habit of clinging to the wrong people for shallow and selfish reasons, attempting to fill a void.

-Loneliness has become an epidemic, people pursuing relationships thinking that will fix their loneliness.
+Loneliness has become an epidemic, with people pursuing relationships thinking that will fix their loneliness.
 While they may provide a distraction for a time, our hearts can’t be fooled.
-Being vulnerable with a partner requires trust, sincere love, and open communication; gifts that are selfless and ones many of us aren’t accustomed to giving or receiving.
+Being vulnerable with a partner requires trust, sincere love, and open communication; gifts that are selfless and ones that many of us aren’t accustomed to giving or receiving.
 And the reality is, without true intimacy, a relationship will only intensify the feeling of loneliness.

 True intimacy involves taking the risk that if someone really did know you, they would love you.

 When we are seeking companionship, we need to ask ourselves why?
 Seeking a relationship to fulfill you, fix you or make you happy is wrong because a fulfilling, healthy and happy relationship isn’t about you.
-A relationship is about two people, a team that shares a mutual definition of what it means for them to win.
+A meaningful relationship is about two people, a team that shares a mutual definition of what it means for them to win.

 The idea that “expectation is the root of all heartache” is a lie.
 Again, a relationship is a team, and for a team to win each individual player must play their position adequately and to do so they need to be aware of what’s expected of them.
 The problem then is usually not our expectations, but it’s our inability to properly communicate them.